 This article contains Amazon affiliate links.
 Purchases through our website help keep it free, but you will find that you have most of these things already.

 Birding Checklist To Keep In the Car:

 This is probably the most expensive, but also most necessary item on the checklist.
 I do see binoculars regularly at thrift stores, but its not always easy to determine their quality.
 We really enjoyed birding at North Mississippi Regional Park, where they were happy to loan us enough binoculars for the family.
 If you are bringing your own, sharing works pretty well.
-The Brainplay binocular set below gets high reviews for quality and is only $15.99/pair through our Amazon affiliate link.
-Plus they have a money back guarantee.
+We like the Imagine Childhood’s Konus 8×21 Compact Binoculars.

 Bird Guide Book:

 Bird guides are pretty easy to find anywhere that sells books, but I particularly like The Kids’ Guide to Birds of Minnesota for a family backpack because it includes interesting facts including where each bird nests and what their calls sound like.
 It also has a section with additional activities families can do together.
 If you are bringing a phone, you could also just open up the Minnesota DNR’s Interactive Bird Songs Poster.

 Hats for everyone:

 I have a family full of Scandinavian children with pale skin and sensitive eyes.
 I always regret when we don’t have hats with us.
 Luckily this bucket style hat is cheap and easy to find.
 I usually thrift them so they are no big loss when they get left behind, which they often do.
 I actually like this style for myself too, but my teen prefers a Sherlock Holmes style hat and my husband usually prefers a baseball cap or Aussie hat.
 Whatever their preference, it’s good to keep a few extra tucked in the van.